Why is this medication prescribed?

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store tablets at room temperature and away from excess heat and moisture (not in the bathroom).
 The liquid may be stored in the refrigerator or at room temperature.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 Keep all appointments with your doctor and the laboratory.
 Your blood pressure should be checked regularly to determine your response to methyldopa.
 Your doctor may order certain lab tests to monitor your red blood cell count and liver function.

 Methyldopa may cause your urine to darken when it is exposed to air.
 This effect is harmless.